gleday/mtp/README.md

 when the number of tests is large.

-Statistical control is exerted by capping the probability of producing Type I errors
+Statistical control is exerted by capping the probability of producing Type I errors,
-(in the sense of the chosen criterion).
+(in the sense of a criterion).

-Multiple testing methods implemented in this package allow to control the overall amount of incorrect rejections, and to improve the balance between correctly and incorrectly rejected hypotheses.
+Multiple testing procedures make possible this control by adjusting the significance level of each test (possibly using different methods).

+Overall, criteria and methods for multiple testing allow to:
+- improve the balance between the overall amount of incorrectly and correctly rejected hypotheses (i.e. between overall Type I errors and statistical power).
+- provide statistical guarantees on the set of rejected null hypotheses, e.g. that it is unlikely to exceed 5 errors.